-Welcome to the COINS summer school 2017 on Secure Implementation of Cryptographic Software
+Welcome to the COINS summer school 2019 on Security Applications

-The topic of the summer school is currently being discussed.
+The topic of the summer school is Security Applications.

-The COINS summer school 2017 will host a range of lectures by thought leaders and experts in the area of ensuring security and correctness of the implementation of cryptographic algorithms.
+The COINS summer school 2019 will host a range of lectures by thought leaders and experts in the area of Security Applications.

 The University of Agder’s (UiA) study centre in Greece is located in a monastery annex which forms part of the well-known Limonos Monastery, on the island of Lesvos in the Aegean Sea.
 As a monastery annex Metochi was founded in the 16th century, and it has been renovated for seminars and study purposes in recent times.
 The monastery and study centre is characterized by simplicity, good opportunities for studies and reflection, and a traditional Greek kitchen.
 Metochi has its “agora” – a small “amphitheater” – for the good dialogue, a library for private studies, a lecture room for the good monologue, and a small courtyard and garden for thought and reflection.